dapr/docs/concepts/configuration/README.md

 Property | Type | Description
 ---- | ------- | -----------
-storeName  | string | name of the secret store component defaultAccess  | string | access modifier.
+storeName  | string | name of the secret store component. storeName must be unique within the list. defaultAccess  | string | access modifier.
 Accepted values "allow"(default) or "deny". allowedSecrets | list   | list of secret keys that can be accessed. deniedSecrets  | list   | list of secret keys that cannot be accessed.